karegapauline/OLS6_project/README.md

 3. Gladys Jerono
 4. Karega Pauline

-## Main Goal
-To create a platform for dissemination of bioinformatics and research knowledge and skills to post-secondary, undergraduate and post-undergraduate students through tailor-made curricula and trainings

 ## Problem
 Lack of familiarity on data analysis using bioinformatics solutions Lack of bioinformatics knowledge itself
 Lack of proper guidance for early career scientists into research Lack of a one stop solution for learning, practicing and thereafter networking and growing in bioinformatics

+## Main Goal
+To create a platform for dissemination of bioinformatics and research knowledge and skills to post-secondary, undergraduate and post-undergraduate students through tailor-made curricula and training

 ## Specific Goals
 1. To disseminate bioinformatics and research knowledge and skills to post-secondary, undergraduate and post-undergraduate students